mainpclab/metatrader5-websocket-tickers/README.md

 # Extra

 ## Start A Local, Temporary WebSocket Server
-While developing, it's useful to have a temporary WebSocketServer running to monitor if the Expert Advisor is properly sending ticker updates. \
+During development, setting up a temporary WebSocket server helps monitoring the sent Expert Advisor messages.
 For this, I suggest you use `wscat`:

 Starts a temporary WebSocket server on your local machine:
 ```
 npx wscat -l 8080
 ```
-Then, use `untun` to expose to local server for incoming public traffic. \
+Then, use `untun` to expose the local server for incoming public traffic using CloudFlare (Free):
-Uses CloudFlare, Free:
 ```
 npx untun@latest tunnel http://localhost:8080
 ```